webaverse/plant-particle/README.md

-# plant-partices
+# plant-particles

-three.quarks library used for partices
+three.quarks library used for particles